 And that’s probably enough for now.
 But if you want more check out Hilarious Services.

-Just for the record, yes, I know this may give you a rather skewed view of Ghana and its people.
+Yes, I know this may give you a rather skewed view of Ghana and its people.
 Trust me, there are many sophisticated, serious, educated souls in suits who use modern medical facilities, have their fancy phones fixed in state-of-the–art tech shops, eat in gourmet restaurants and toil away in snazzy offices working their butts off in the modern rat race.
 They’re just not any fun.

 * * *